Laxmisneha05/Medi-Care/README.md

 # Medi-Care 👩‍⚕️🩺

-Your Personalized AI Assistant with integrated google gemini & voice assistant for quick responses
+An AI Assistant with integrated google gemini & voice assistant for quick responses